Warehouse Reopening Checklists

 Warehouse Reopening During COVID-19

 Warehouses are vital to the continuous operations of multiple businesses across different industries worldwide.
 When the COVID-19 pandemic disrupted businesses, warehouse operations were also negatively impacted.
-As businesses slowly reopen and workers report back to work to resume normal warehouse operations, it is vital to be aware of ways to keep warehouse workers safe from the threat of the coronavirus.
+As businesses adapt to evolving situations during the pandemic, it is vital to be aware of current events and implement ways to keep warehouse workers safe from the threat of the coronavirus.

 How to Protect Warehouse Employees from COVID-19?